 But what exactly is this tool?

-To really understand the difference between the .com and the .org versions, we’ll start by defining what WP is along with a brief history of how it came to be.
+To really understand the difference between the WordPrss.com and the WordPress.org versions, we’ll start by defining what WordPress is along with a brief history of how it came to be.

-WP is a publishing platform which can be used to create a website.
-Essentially, it is an open source content management system (more about that term later) currently being developed by hundreds of contributing developers from around the world (this is the very definition of open-source) under the guidance of a few key team leaders.
+It is an open source content management system currently being developed by hundreds of contributing developers from around the world under the guidance of a few key team leaders.

-Like any other software, of course, it has its story to tell, of how and why it became free, open-source and ever-so-popular, today powering more than 30% of websites around the world.
+Like any other software, of course, it has its story to tell, of how and why it became free, open-source and ever-so-popular, today (in 2024) powering more than 35% of websites around the world.

-The origin of WP can be traced back to the year 2003.
-In that year, two developers named Matt Mullenweg and Mike Little created a fork (an independent software copy which takes its own direction, different from the source it was copied from) of b2/cafelog, a popular web blogging tool in the early 2000s.
+The origins of WordPress can be traced back to the year 2003.
+In that year, two developers, Matt Mullenweg and Mike Little created a fork (an independent software copy which takes its own direction, different from the source it was copied from) of b2/cafelog, a popular web blogging tool of the early 2000s.

 This fork became later known as WordPress.